dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 ## Establishing a Communication Channel

-A window post message communication channel is initiated by the relying party.
+A [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) communication channel is initiated by the relying party.
 The relying party opens a new window and waits for the signer to send a message indicating that it is ready for interactions.
 The message is a [JSON-RPC 2.0](https://www.jsonrpc.org/specification) notification with the method `icrc29_ready` and no parameters:

 ```json